hamzafoy/python_capstone_1/readme.md

 * 5+ features you have included from Project Requirements: &radic;

 	1. Read in data from a local `.csv` file. &radic;
+    2. Make a list, dictionary, or other data structure to read in data for your program &radic;
-    2. Use custom functions to clean or manipulate data. &radic;
+    3. Use custom functions to clean or manipulate data. &radic;
-    3. Use at least 5 built-in Python, Pandas, or custom functions to analyze data. &radic;
+    4. Use built-in Python, Pandas, or custom functions to analyze data. &radic;
+    5. Write custom functions to operate on your data. &radic;